-- (a) Research expenditures are recognized as an expense as incurred. - (b) Development expenditures that do not meet the following criteria are recognized as expenses as incurred, but are recognized as intangible assets when the following criteria are met: - A It is technically feasible to complete the intangible asset so that it will be available for use or sale; - An entity intends to complete the intangible asset and use or sell it; - © An entity has the ability to use or sell the intangible asset; - 1 It can be demonstrated how the intangible asset will generate probable future economic benefits; - © Adequate technical, financial and other resources to complete the development and to use or sell the intangible asset are available; And - © The expenditure attributable to the intangible asset during its development can be reliably - C. Other separately acquired intangible assets with finite useful lives are carried at cost less accumulated amortization and accumulated impairment losses.
-Amortization is recognized using the straight-line method over the following estimated useful lives: Software and system 2-5 years;
+- (a)Research expenditures are recognised as an expense as incurred. - (b)Development expenditures that do not meet the following criteria are recognised as expenses as incurred, but are recognised as intangible assets when the following criteria are met: - 1 It is technically feasible to complete the intangible asset so that it will be available for use or sale; - 2 An entity intends to complete the intangible asset and use or sell it; - 3 An entity has the ability to use or sell the intangible asset; - 4 It can be demonstrated how the intangible asset will generate probable future economic benefits;

+- (5) Adequate technical, financial and other resources to complete the development and to use or sell the intangible asset are available; And - The expenditure attributable to the intangible asset during its development can be reliably measured.